Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 # Mesuring the effect of pull requets on the compilation time of OCaml programs

-The OCaml typechecker is an important piece of the OCaml compiler pipeline which accounts for a significant portion of time spent on compiling an OCaml program (see the [appendices](#Compilation-profile)).
+The OCaml typechecker is an important piece of the OCaml compiler pipeline which accounts for a significant portion of time spent on compiling an OCaml program (see the [appendices](#compilation-profile)).

 The code of the typechecker is also quite optimised, sometimes to the detriment of the readability of the code.
 Recently, Jacques Garrigue and Takafumi Saikawa have worked on a series of pull requests to improve the readability of the typechecker ([#10337](https://github.com/ocaml/ocaml/pull/10337), [#10474](https://github.com/ocaml/ocaml/pull/10474), [#10541](https://github.com/ocaml/ocaml/pull/10541)).
-Unfortunately, those improvements are also expected to increase the typechecking time of OCaml programs because they add abstraction barriers, and remove some abstraction breaking optimisations.
+Unfortunately, those improvements are also expected to increase the typechecking time of OCaml programs because they add abstraction barriers, and remove some optimisations that were breaking the abstraction barriers.

 The effect is particularly pronounced on [#10337](https://github.com/ocaml/ocaml/pull/10337).
 Due to the improvement of the readability of the typechecker, this pull request has been merged after some quick